PranabSantra45/Minimal-Inventory/README.md

-# 🧾 Minimal Inventory Tool for Small Shops
+# 🧾 P2QR Minimal Inventory

 A lightweight, modern inventory management web app built with **React + Firebase**, designed specifically to help **local shop owners** manage their inventory, sales, and expenses with ease.
 Whether you're running a grocery, clothing store, pharmacy, or electronics shop — this tool gives you full control at your fingertips.